rndeon/ElectricFieldLines/README.md

 - more point charges
 - two dielectric regions than with one

-but the configurations of them should all be equal.
+but the positional configurations and values of the regions and charges shouldn't affect its performance.

-Runs on Python 3.5 with pygame, and is my first python project.
+This is my first python project.
 A lot of StackOverflow in this one.

+Let me know if you have problems!